 Chewy dates are the perfect foil for rich, bittersweet chocolate.
 This Rosh Hashanah I’m combining 2 of my favorite foods to create a singular bite of heartfelt wishes for a happy, healthy and delicious New Year.

-Take a look back at my greatest hits simanim menus starting from 2010:
+Take a look back at my greatest hits simanim menus and choose your favorites: